The Algerian people are a free people; and they are resolved to remain so.

 - the electoral system;

-- the status of judges and prosecutors and the judicial organization;
+- the status of the magistracy and the judicial organisation;

-The Institutional Act shall be adopted by absolute majority of the deputies and of the members of the Council of the Nation.
+The organic law shall be adopted by an absolute majority of the deputies and the members of the Council of the Nation.

-It shall be submitted for review of its conformity to the Constitutional Council before its promulgation.
+It shall be submitted to the Constitutional Council to ascertain its conformity prior to its promulgation.

-In case of the non-functioning of the People’s National Assembly or during parliamentary vacations, the President of the Republic may legislate by ordinance in urgent issues after consultations with the Conseil d'Etat.
+In case the People’s National Assembly is in recess, or vacant between parliamentary sessions, the President of the Republic may legislate on urgent matters by ordinance, after consultation with the Council of State.

-The President of the Republic shall submit the texts adopted by him to the approval of each of the chambers of Parliament at their next session.
+The President of the Republic shall submit the texts he adopts for ratification to each of the Chambers of Parliament at their next session.

-Ordinances not adopted by the Parliament shall be void.
+Ordinances not adopted by Parliament shall be null and void.

 In case of a state of emergency defined in Article 107 of the Constitution, the President of the Republic may legislate by ordinances.

-The ordinances shall be adopted in the Council of Ministers.
+The ordinances shall be passed in the Council of Ministers.

-Matters other than those reserved to statutory legislation shall fall within the regulatory power of the President of the Republic.
+Matters other than those earmarked for statutory legislation shall fall within the regulatory power of the President of the Republic.

-The implementation of the laws shall be a matter for the regulatory power of the Prime Minister.
+The implementation of the laws shall be a matter for the regulatory field of the Prime Minister.

-The Act of Parliament shall be promulgated by the President of the Republic within thirty (30) days counted from the date of its transmittal.
+The law shall be promulgated by the President of the Republic within thirty (30) days of the date of its transmittal.

-However, when an Act has been submitted to the Constitutional Council before its promulgation by one of the authorities referred to in Article 187 below, this time limit shall be suspended until the Constitutional Council gives its ruling in the conditions specified in Article 188 below.
+However, when a law has been submitted to the Constitutional Council prior to its promulgation by one of the authorities referred to in Article 187 below, this time limit shall be suspended until the Constitutional Council gives its ruling according to the conditions specified in Article 189 below.

-The President of the Republic may ask for the re-opening of the parliamentary debate on an Act voted by Parliament within thirty (30) days following its adoption.
+The President of the Republic may request a second reading of a law voted by Parliament within thirty (30) days following its adoption.

-In that case, a majority of two-thirds (2/3) of the members of the People’s National Assembly and of the Council of the Nation shall be required for the adoption of the Act.
+In that case, a majority of two-thirds (2/3) of the deputies of the People’s National Assembly and members of the Council of the Nation shall be required for the adoption of the law.

-The President of the Republic can direct a message to the Parliament.
+The President of the Republic may communicate a message to Parliament.

-In both cases legislative elections must take place within a maximum limit of three (3) months.
+In both cases, legislative elections shall take place within a maximum limit of three (3) months.

-Upon request of the President of the Republic or one of the Presidents of one of the two chambers, the Parliament may initiate a debate on foreign policy.
+Upon request of the President of the Republic or one of the Presidents of one of the two Chambers, Parliament may initiate a debate on foreign policy.

-This debate can be concluded with a resolution of the Parliament meeting in joint session of the two chambers, which shall be communicated to the President of the Republic.
+This debate shall be concluded, if need be, with a resolution of Parliament meeting in joint session of the two Chambers, which shall be communicated to the President of the Republic.

-Armistice accords, treaties of peace, of alliances and union, treaties relating to the borders of the State, treaties concerning the status of person and those involving expenditures not foreseen in the budget of the State as well as bilateral and multilateral agreements related to free trade areas and to associations and economic integration shall be ratified by the President of the Republic after explicit approval by each of the two chambers of Parliament.
+Armistice agreements, treaties of peace, alliance and union, treaties relating to the borders of the State as well as treaties concerning the status of persons and those which involve expenditures unforeseen in the budget of the State, bilateral and multilateral agreements pertaining to free trade zones and economic associations and integrations shall be ratified by the President of the Republic after explicit approval by each of the two Chambers of Parliament.

 The treaties ratified by the President of the Republic in the conditions specified by the Constitution shall prevail over Acts of Parliament.

-The commissions of Parliament may hear the members of the Government.
+Parliament Committees may hear the members of the Government.

-The written question must receive a reply in writing within a maximum period of thirty (30) days.
+The written question shall receive a reply in the same form within a maximum period of thirty (30) days.

-The People’s National Assembly and the Council of the Nation shall, respectively, hold a weekly session devoted to the government answers to the oral questions by the deputies and members of the Council of the Nation.
+The People’s National Assembly and the Council of the Nation shall hold, alternatively, a weekly session dedicated to the responses of the Government to oral questions raised by deputies and members of the Council of the Nation.

-If one of the two chambers believes that the oral or written response by the member of the Government justifies it, a debate shall be opened in the conditions specified in the rules of procedure of the People’s National Assembly and the Council of the Nation.
+If one of the two Chambers believes that the oral or written response from a member of the Government warrants a debate, this latter shall be ensued in the conditions specified in the rules of procedure of the People’s National Assembly and the Council of the Nation.

-On the occasion of the debate on the general policy declaration, the People’s National Assembly can hold the Government to account by voting a motion of censure.
+During the debate on general policy statement, the People’s National Assembly can hold the Government to account by voting a motion of censure.

-Such a motion is not admissible unless it is signed by at least a seventh (1/7) of the number of deputies.
+Such a motion shall be rejected unless it is signed by at least a seventh (1/7) of the number of deputies.

-When the motion of censure is approved by the People’s National Assembly, the Prime Minister must tender the resignation of his government to the President of the Republic.
+When the motion of censure is approved by the People’s National Assembly, the Prime Minister shall tender the resignation of the Government to the President of the Republic.

-The judicial authority shall protect society and the liberties.
-It shall guarantee to all and everyone the protection of their fundamental rights.
+It shall guarantee to all and sundry the protection of their fundamental rights.